vlatkamihic/Detection-and-manipulation-of-transparent-objects/cleargrasp/DESCRIPTION.md

+## ClearGrasp api modifications

+- depth_completion_api.py - Exposes class containing API for running depth completion using depth2depth module (external C++ executable). depth2depth is taken from the project DeepCompletion.
+See: http://deepcompletion.cs.princeton.edu/
+- inference_models.py - Class to run Inference of the Outlines Prediction Model
+- utils.py - Misc functions like functions for reading and saving EXR images using OpenEXR, saving pointclouds, etc.

+These scripts are used in live_demo.py file!

 ## ClearGrasp live demo modifications

 - live_demo_ws - ROS workspace for capturing images from Lidar camera and saving cleargrasp network output